LokeshwarPrasad3/Budgetter-Webapp/README.md

 - Users can add the money they receive from any source (e.g., parents, salary) to their account.
 - The wallet shows previous money entries, stored securely in the database.

+#### 6. Add Lent Money
+- Record money you lend with details (amount, recipient, date).
+The amount is deducted from your wallet and added back when you mark it as "Money Received.

+#### 7. Delete Account
+- Users can permanently delete their account.
+- Removes all data, including expenses, lent money, and records.

+#### 8. Update User Details
+- Users can update personal details (name, email, password).
+- Ensures secure and up-to-date account management.

+#### 9. Gmail Service :
+- User can forgot & change password through reset link and get verification link after account creation.

 ---